smackchat/mixable/README.md

 *  Edge Cases

-//edge case: extend on the functionality of parent.
-//in java is handeld through "super" call.
+	- edge case ex) extend on the functionality of parent. in java is handeld through "super" call.
 This package fully 	   replaces this method.
-There are ways
+There are tricks